andrew-codes/verdigris/docs/02-guides/02-tour-of-the-code-base.md

 ## Structure

-This code base is a mono-repo and leverages [lerna](https://lernajs.io/) to manage dependencies between the various packages in the repo.
+This code base is a mono-repo and leverages [lerna](https://lernajs.io/) to manage dependencies.
 There are a few top-level concerns that will be detailed:

 * **`build`**: contains a collection of private, un-publishable packages related to the configuration or build process in general.
 This includes things like the webpack configuration, jest configuration, etc.
 * **`docs`**: collection of Markdown files, such as this one, which contain relevant documentation on the repo itself.